 VMD has been developed by the Theoretical and Computational Biophysics Group at the Beckman Institute for Advanced Science and Technology of the University of Illinois at Urbana-Champaign.
-This work is supported by the National Institutes of Health under grant number P41-RR005969.
+This work is supported by the National Institutes of Health under grant numbers NIH P41-GM104601.